Once the first catboats had been built in the USA around the 1850´s it didn´t take long until the idea of

 role with that story.
 A genuine boat of the Una-boat had been shipped from the USA to England and there it became quite popular for at least a period of time as a race boat.
 In difference to the

-land of the catboats origin, the USA, the catboats that had been built since the end of the 19th century in Europe were not anymore being used as fishing or transportation boats.
-The explanation
+country of the catboats origin, the USA, the catboats that had been built since the end of the 19th century in Europe were not anymore being used as fishing or transportation boats.
+The

-is quite easy: On one hand the local fishermen had been using their regional boat types for many decades, like the northern double enders in the Baltic sea and the numerous flat-bottom type boats
+explanation is quite easy: On one hand the local fishermen had been using their regional boat types for many decades, like the northern double enders in the Baltic sea and the numerous

-such as the tjotters, boeiers etc. in the low lands of dutch Friesland.
-And on the other hand the catboats came to Europe exactly at the times of the industrial revolution with the quickly
+flat-bottom type boats such as the tjotters, boeiers etc. in the low lands of dutch Friesland.
+And on the other hand the catboats came to Europe exactly at the times of the industrial revolution

-upcoming use of engine drives for all kind of mechanical decices and so for boats.
-The classic american catboat such as the cape cod catboat had not simply been copy and pasted in Europe.
+with the quickly upcoming use of engine drives for all kind of mechanical devices and so for boats.
+The classic american catboat such as the cape cod catboat had not simply been copy and pasted

+in Europe.
 Essentially it was the cat-rig that had inspired the european boat designers the most.
-In those times the dominatig rigs were the slooop ad the cutter-rig.
-Especially in narrow waters these rigs
+In those times the dominating rigs were the sloop and the cutter-rig.
+Especially in narrow waters

-needed an elaborately handling.
+these rigs needed an elaborately handling.
 Without the support of winches or clam cleats the sheets had to be tightened and fixed on cleats manually after each tack then.
-Another fact was that foresails at
+Another fact was that

-that time mainly had been used to enlarge the total sail area of the boats and also gave a quite impressive image of the boats.
-The complex know-how of aerodynamic that we do have today, for
+foresails at that time mainly had been used to enlarge the total sail area of the boats and also gave a quite impressive image of the boats.
+The complex know-how of aerodynamic that we do have

-example to use the foresail in order to achieve an improved airstream along the mainsail, was not available in those days.
-And the foresails had not been designed and neigther used in that way.
+today, for example to use the foresail in order to achieve an improved airstream along the mainsail, was not available in those days.
+And the foresails had not been designed and neigther used in

+that way.
 The early catboats showed advantages versus the sloop-rigged boats not only in handling.
 They enabled even closer angles to the wind when tacking.
-This advantage had been very welcomed for narrow
+This advantage had been very welcomed

-inshore waters.
-After a thorough research in old editions of the magazines "Die Yacht", "Ahoi" and "Wassersport" I have collected, summarized and commented on the reports of boat designs of the
+for narrow inshore waters.
+After a thorough research in old editions of the magazines "Die Yacht", "Ahoi" and "Wassersport" I have collected, summarized and commented on the reports of boat

-early designers and boat builders who dealt with catboats with a cabin.
-The drawings were taken from the old articles from the magazine "Die Yacht", which are published in the "Yachtsportarchiv"
+designs of the early designers and boat builders who dealt with catboats with a cabin.
+The drawings were taken from the old articles from the magazine "Die Yacht", which are published in the